All Episodes

 tim pool

-I think it was 13 million dollars.
+I think it was $13 million.

-So when you say to me, we knew death to plastic was a marketing slogan and our products Contained plastic, and there was a portion of people who genuinely believed it was plastic free.
+So when you say to me, we knew death to plastic was a marketing slogan and our products contained plastic and there was a portion of people who genuinely believed it was plastic free sounds like you've just admitted to an FTC violation.

 You're completely wrong because death to plastic is not a claim.